analogdevicesinc/MAX32630FTHR_msbl_flasher/readme.md

 7. Run the command below to flash an msbl file.
 Run flash.exe -h for help with the host program.

-	`"flash.exe -f [msbl filename] -p [your COM port]`
+	`"flash.exe -f [msbl filename] -p [MAX32630FTHR COM Port]`

 	Ex:  `"flash.exe -f "MAX32664C_OB07_WHRM_AEC_SCD_WSPO2_C_33.13.12.msbl" -p "COM16"`

 	If the msbl file is not located next to the executable, you will need to pass in the full filepath.
 	Ex:  `-f "C:\Documents\MAX32664\msbl files\MAX32664C_OB07_WHRM_AEC_SCD_WSPO2_C_33.13.12.msbl"`

-8. Alternatively, the flashing program can be run as a Python3 script.  "cd" into the Python directory and run "pip install -r requirements.txt".
+8. Alternatively, the flashing program can be run as a Python (Python 3+) script.  "cd" into the Python directory and run "pip install -r requirements.txt".
 Then, use...

 	`"python flash.py -f [msbl filename] -p [your COM port]`